mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 When either of these situations happen, the RoQ endpoint needs to make a decision about what to do next.

 * If the use of DATAGRAMs was critical for the application, the endpoint can simply close the QUIC connection, allowing someone or something to correct this mismatch, so that DATAGRAMs can be used.
-* If the use of DATAGRAMs was not critical for the application, the endpoint can negotiate the use of QUIC STREAM frames instead.
+* If the use of DATAGRAMs was not critical for the application, the endpoint can negotiate the use of QUIC streams instead.

 ## Supported RTP Topologies {#topologies}